scikit-beam/scikit-beam/doc/development/codeguide.rst

 In general, code should aim to be compatible with the lowest supported version of NumPy_.
 Sometimes, however, it is inefficient to code repeatedly around bugs in earlier versions.
-For those cases, code can be added to `astropy.utils.compat.numpy`; see the corresponding :ref:`instructions
+For those cases, code can be added to `scikit-beam.utils.compat.numpy`; see the corresponding :ref:`instructions
 <numpy-compatibility>` for details.

 Requirements Specific to Affiliated Packages